ddhartma/Sparkify-Project/README.md

 - Thereby the f1 score is highly sensitiv to the choice of hyperparameters.
 Hence it is believed, there is still room for optimizations.
 - All three models show that the duration of membership is a good feature for predicting churn.
 For all three moodels this feature has realtively high feature importance values.

-    ![image2]

 ## Further optimizations <a name="further_optimizations"></a>
 - Tune the the hyperparameters of the corresponding classifier and regression models in a wider range.
 However, take care about overfitting especially when tuning maxIter.
 - Implement further hyperparameters for model tuning (see above).
 - Use a larger dataset.
 225 unique users is just a small subset.
 It is believed that a transfer to the 12GB dataset could result in higher f1 scores.
-In addition, other metrics like accuracy could then be used as the binary label set (1 or 0) could be more evenly distributed.
 - Implement further features for modeling.
 - Integrate other databases in order to link song names with genre as an example.
 Maybe dissapointed, churned user may like to listen to a special kind of genre which is only weakly supported by Sparkify at the moment.
 This result could be also used as a baseline for a Recommendation Engine in future optimizations.